LayerXcom/safety-oracle/README.md

 #### Algorithm

-Let V be a set of validtor that estimate `CANDIDATE_ESTIMATE` and G be an undirected graph with vertex set V.
+1. Let V be a set of validtor that estimate `CANDIDATE_ESTIMATE` and G be an undirected graph with vertex set V.

-Every pair (v1, v2) that satisfied the following conditions is connected by a edge.
+2. Every pair (v1, v2) that satisfied the following conditions is connected by a edge. `O(V^2log V + VM) = O(V(VlogV + M))`
     - v1 ≠ v2
-- The justification of the v1 latest_message includes v2.
+    - The justification of the v1 latest_message includes v2. `O(log V)`.
     - The justification of the v2 latest_message includes v1.
     - A v2 message in the v1 latest_message doesn't conflict with `CANDIDATE_ESTIMATE`
     - A v1 message in the v2 latest_message doesn't conflict with `CANDIDATE_ESTIMATE`
-- There is no message that conflicts with `CANDIDATE_ESTIMATE` among v2 messages that have not been seen yet by v1 but are in the view.
+    - There is no message that conflicts with `CANDIDATE_ESTIMATE` among v2 messages that have not been seen yet by v1 but are in the view. `O(M)` for v1.
     - There is no message that conflicts with `CANDIDATE_ESTIMATE` among v1 messages that have not been seen yet by v2 but are in the view.

-Find the maximum weighted clique C of G.
+3. Find the maximum weighted clique C of G (exponential time).

-fault_tolerance = 2 * C_weight - V_weight
+4. fault_tolerance = 2 * C_weight - V_weight

 See: https://en.wikipedia.org/wiki/Clique_problem#Finding_maximum_cliques_in_arbitrary_graphs